 Rewriting Old Stories ~ The Gift of Receiving

-By Maria Kornacki, Circle Member
+Guest Post by Maria Kornacki, Circle Member

 Once upon a time we knew, as a collective people, that we are profoundly lovable, deeply loved, and blessedly beloved.
 We knew that no one matters any more than any other one and that no thing matters any less than any other thing.
 Once upon a time we knew how to receive this gift of a miraculous and loving way, with a full heart.

 We took a bite of the proffered apple from the life giving tree of knowledge and love and we called it a sin.
 We continued to call it a sin for many centuries, banishing ourselves into exile.
 We forgot the gift of the garden, the gift of our own loving hearts, and the act of receiving well.
 Yes, we forgot about the gift of the garden.
 The act of receiving well became strangely obsolete.
 We called it a sin.